tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 It can be applied in permissionless networks using proof-of-work.
 Network robustness and "instant confirmations" requires both 75% of the network to be honest, as well as the presence of a leader node.

+### <a name="h-Avalanche"> </a>Avalanche

+This consensus protocol was first seen in the WhitePaper entitled "Snowflake to Avalanche".
+Outlined in the paper are four protocols which are building blocks forming a protocol family.
+The leaderless Byzantine fault tolerance protocols are build on a metastable mechanism and are referred to as: Slush; Snowflake; Snowball and Avalanche

+The protocols published by Team Rocket differ from the traditional consensus protocols and the Nakamoto consensus protocols by not requiring an elected leader, but instead the protocol simply guides all the nodes to consensus.

+These four protocols are described as a new family of protocols due to this concept of metastability: a means to establish consensus by guiding all nodes towards an emerging consensus without requiring leaders, while still maintaining the same level of security and inducing a speed that exceeding current protocols.

+This is achieved through the formation of 'sub-quorums', which are small randomized samples from nodes on the network.
+This allows for greater throughputs and sees parallel consensuses running before they merge to form the overarching consensus: what can be seen as similar in nature to the gossip protocol.

+With safety, throughput: the number of transactions per second and scalability: the number of people supported by the network, of great importance, these protocols seem to be able to achieve all three.
+They impart a probabilistic safety guarantee in the presence of Byzantine adversaries and achieve a high throughput and scalability due to their concurrent nature.
+A **synchronous** network is assumed.

+This is the current problem facing the design of Byzantine Fault Tolerant protocols, in that a system can be very fast when a small number of nodes are active, since there are less decisions to make, however, when there are many users and an increase in transactions, the system cannot be maintained.

+Unlike the PoW implementation, which requires constant active participation from the miners, Avalanche can function with the even when nodes are dormant.

+While traditional consensus protocols require *O*(n<sup>2</sup>) communication, there communication complexity ranges from *O(kn log n)* to *O(kn)* for some security parameter *k<<n*.
+In a sense, Team Rocket highlight that the communication complexity of their protocols is less intensive than that of *O*(n<sup>2</sup>) communications, thus making these protocols faster and more scalable.

+The reason for this is *O*(n<sup>2</sup>) suggests that the rate of growth of function is determined by n<sup>2</sup> where *n* is the number of people on the network.
+Thus, the addition of a person exponentially increases the time taken to disseminate the information on the network while traditional consensus protocols require everyone to communicate with one another- making it a laborious process. [[18]]

+Now despite assuming a synchronous network; which is susceptible to the DoS attacks, as noted by Dr Emin Gün Sirer, the new family of protocols "reaches a level of security that is simply good enough while surging forward with other advancements"

 ### <a name="h-PARSEC"> </a>PARSEC

 PARSEC is a byzantine fault tolerant consensus algorithm possessing **weak synchrony** assumptions (highly asynchronous, assuming random delays with finite expected value)

 Similar to Hashgraph, it has no leaders, no round robin, no proof of work and reaches eventual consensus with probability one.
 If differs from Hashgraph, in that it provides high speed in the absence and presence of faults.
 Thus, it avoids the structures of delegated proof of stake, which requires a trusted set of leaders, and does not have a round robin (where a set of instated miners sign each block)

-It is fully open, unlike Hashgraph, which is patented and closed sourced and the GPLv3 written in Rust will soon be available. [[1]];[[5]]
+It is fully open, unlike Hashgraph, which is patented and closed sourced and the GPLv3 written in Rust will soon be available. [[1]]

-"The general problem of reaching Byzantine agreement on any value is reduced to the simple problem of reaching binary Byzantine agreement not eh nodes participating in each agreement protocol"
+"The general problem of reaching Byzantine agreement on any value is reduced to the simple problem of reaching binary Byzantine agreement not eh nodes participating in each agreement protocol". [[5]]

 Similar to Honeybadger BFT, this protocol is composed through the additions of interesting ideas presented in literature.